 A few problems should be mentioned.
 To get at things like maps and guidebooks, you have to sling it off your back.
 Many people overload themselves to the point that they need someone to help them get the pack mounted on their back.
 Also, some rigid frame packs are so large that they do not fit in the train station lock boxes.
 When mounted, the big backpacks make it nearly impossible for you to get on a typical European midget elevator or up the steps of a train.
 Some travelers complain about careless backpackers who bump into them with the heavy things as the campers walk through the aisles of the train.

 A backpack can also be a temptation for street thieves.
 A beautiful petite leather backpack that Elizabeth bought at the Grand Bazaar in Istanbul quickly attracted the attention of some gypsies.
-They staged a cute rouse and nearly had their mitts inside it as we were walking on the street in broad daylight.
-More about these gypsy thieves can be found in chapter 8, Pickpockets in Europe: They're Everywhere.
+They staged a cute rouse and nearly had their mitts inside her backpack as we were strolling an Istanbul boulevard in broad daylight.
+Be on guard at all times.
+Learn more about these very clever gypsy thieves in chapter 8, Pickpockets in Europe: They're Everywhere.